Arizona: Three Places to Stay and Play on Your Next Visit

 Of course if your shots wander too frequently, perhaps a visit to the on-site LaBeauve Academy might be in order.
 Run by dynamic the husband-and-wife team Mike and Sandy LaBeauve, both listed as Top 100 instructors by GOLF Magazine, you can sign up for daily clinics, or personal instruction.
 Playing lessons are also offered.

 Most guestrooms at the resort are in a highrise building with panoramic views of the golf course, Scottsdale, and the far mountains that ring the valley.
 Of course, Westin’s signature Heavenly Beds are just waiting for you to flop down after a long day, with that long “Ahhhhhhh…” that always follows.
-One- and two-bedroom casita suites are also offered, situated in a separate building steps from the main resort next to the swimming pool and lazy river.
+One- and two-bedroom casita suites are also offered, situated in a separate building steps from the main resort next to the swimming pool and lazy river where I actually was stuck one time with my car, thankfully towingless was there to help me out !

 You can experience Kierland Golf Club’s challenging 27 holes and stay in luxury after a long day on the course this fall with the The Westin Kierland Resort & Spa “Unlimited Golf for Two” package.
 Rates from $429 per night Sept.
 8-Dec.
 31, 2014; includes “unlimited golf” for two guests.
 KierlandResort.com